-James Wright (b.
+James K. Wright (b.
 1959) has pursued a broad-ranging career as a composer, pianist, musicologist and choral director.
 He is perhaps best known as a composer of vocal and choral music whose works have been commissioned, performed and recorded by choirs and soloists throughout North America.
-In 2002, he completed a Ph.D. at McGill University, where his dissertation on Schoenberg and Wittgenstein was awarded the Governor-General’s Gold Medal, the first time in McGill University’s history that this distinction has been conferred upon a musicologist.
+In 2019, James Wright was named University of Toronto Louis Applebaum Distinguished Visiting Professor (Composition).

 To Young Canadians

 by Dr. James Wright

 SSA with piano (optional strings) – CP 1236 – duration 4:30

 SATB with piano (optional strings) – CP 1227

 SAB with piano (optional strings) – CP 1239

 To Young Canadians is a message full of hope and promise, to young people everywhere, from the late great Canadian politician – Jack Layton.
 Dr. James Wright has set the text to music which carries the uplifting message.
 Choirs, young and old, will love this approachable choral composition.